-While we designed it for use with I2C, this works as well for TTL Serial, slow <2MHz SPI, and any other digital interface both uni-directional and bidirectional.
+While we designed it for use with I2C, this works great for SPI, TTL Serial, and any other digital interface both uni-directional and bidirectional.
 Comes with a fully assembled, and tested PCB with 4 full bidirectional converter lines as well as 2 pieces of 6-pin header you can solder on to plug into a breadboard or perfboard.

 Wir verwenden Cookies, um unsere Webseite bestmoeglich durch personalisierte Inhalte und Anzeigen an die Besucher anpassen zu koennen.
 Wenn Du mit der Nutzung der Webseite fortfaehrst, stimmst Du der Verwendung von Cookies automatisch zu.

 Too bad, now we have to go back to the glass ball or read in the coffee grounds to understand our visitors ...